Apply for a Metal Alloys Trading License in Dubai

 Re-export is a particular strength of the Dubai model.
 Goods can enter the free zone, be stored or processed, and then shipped onward to markets across Africa, South Asia, and the wider Middle East without attracting customs duties within the zone.
 For metals traders managing tight margins across complex supply chains, this is a meaningful commercial advantage.

-What the Metal Alloys Trading Licence Covers
+What the Metal Alloys Trading License Covers

-In practical terms, the licence permits the import, export, re-export, and domestic supply of alloy products.
+In practical terms, the license permits the import, export, re-export, and domestic supply of alloy products.
 Permitted goods include ferrous alloys such as steel and iron-based materials, non-ferrous alloys including aluminium, copper, nickel, and titanium variants, as well as speciality metals and related raw materials used across industrial applications.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Entrepreneurs entering the metals market for the first time will benefit from the 100% foreign ownership permitted within the free zone, removing the need for a local sponsor or partner.
 This is a significant structural advantage compared to mainland UAE business setup for many nationalities.